 Savannah Guthrie offers up to $1 million for information about her mother in new Instagram video

-The Guthrie family is offering $1 million to anyone with information leading to the recovery of their mother, Nancy Guthrie, who has been missing for over three weeks, “Today” show host Savannah Guthrie said in an emotional new video posted to her Instagram on Tuesday.
+(CNN) — The family of Nancy Guthrie is offering up to $1 million for information leading to her recovery, a tearful “Today” host Savannah Guthrie said in a video posted to her Instagram on Tuesday — 23 days after her mother vanished from her desert home in the middle of the night.

 “But we need to know where she is.
 We need her to come home.
 For that reason we are offering a family reward of up to $1 million for any information that leads us to her recovery,” she said.

-The masked person seen on the doorbell camera footage of 84-year-old Nancy Guthrie’s Arizona home the morning she is believed to have been kidnapped was also at her doorstep on another night, a source tells CNN, another clue in the exhaustive, multi-week search for the mother of “Today” show host Savannah Guthrie.
+New details have emerged about the masked person seen on doorbell camera footage at Nancy Guthrie’s Arizona home.
+The suspect visited her doorstep on multiple occasions, not just the morning she is believed to have been kidnapped, a source told CNN.

 The photos and video of the masked person on Guthrie’s doorstep — released by the FBI on February 10 — were taken on two different days, rather than just on February 1, when authorities believe she was abducted, the source said.
 That’s because the masked suspect is not wearing a backpack in one of them, according to the source.